dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-7.0/breaking-changes.md

 #### Old behavior

-In EF Core 6.0, using the Azure Cosmos DB <xref:Microsoft.EntityFrameworkCore.CosmosQueryableExtensions.FromSqlRaw%2A> extension method when using a relational provider, or the relational <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.FromSqlRaw%2A> extension method when using the Azure Cosmos DB provider could silently fail.
+In EF Core 6.0, using the Azure Cosmos DB <xref:Microsoft.EntityFrameworkCore.CosmosQueryableExtensions.FromSqlRaw*> extension method when using a relational provider, or the relational <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.FromSqlRaw*> extension method when using the Azure Cosmos DB provider could silently fail.
 Likewise, using relational methods on the in-memory provider is a silent no-op.

 #### New behavior